HGustavs/LenaSYS/README.md

 5. Sign in with your school-email and password.
 <img src="Shared/Documentation/docker_images/github.png" width="512">

-6. Now you are in Docker Home and press the `Go to download`-button.
+6. Now that you are in Docker Home, press the `Go to download`-button.
 <img src="Shared/Documentation/docker_images/docker_home.png" width="512">

 7. Select which operating software (OS) that you are using.
 <img src="Shared/Documentation/docker_images/os.png" width="512">

-8. When you have selected OS and installed the installer according to your OS, follow the installer and then open a Docker desktop program/app.
+8. When you have selected your OS and installed the installer accordingly, follow the installation steps and then open the Docker desktop program/app.

-9. Congratulations, you have installed the Docker desktop!
-If account doesn't appear in Docker desktop, then sign in your GitHub account.
+9. Congratulations, you have installed Docker desktop!
+If your account doesn't appear in Docker desktop, sign in with your GitHub account.
 <img src="Shared/Documentation/docker_images/dockerDesktop.png" width="512">

 ### Run containers in Docker
-When you have installed your Docker desktop, you can run Docker containers, but first you need to get a LenaSYS repository.
+Once you have installed Docker desktop, you can run Docker containers, but first you need to get a LenaSYS repository.

 1. Open your terminal which can be bash, powershell or command.
 You can also use vscode terminal.